LiamBaisley/ToDoCli/README.md

   * Run: dotnet tool uninstall --global ToDoCLI

 ## Other options
-   * The tool can also be run by navigating to ./ToDoCLI/ToDoCLI and running: dotnet run &ltarguments&gt
+   * The tool can also be run by navigating to ./ToDoCLI/ToDoCLI and running: dotnet run &lt arguments &gt

 # Available commands:
 * Add -T "<Title of todo>"